openhab/openhab-addons/bundles/org.openhab.binding.gpio/README.md

                     ON command after the Pulse duration.
   Blink           : Cycles the channel ON, OFF, ON indefinitely with a 50% duty cycle.
 The Blink
                     operation continues regardless of the commanded channel state.
-This was originaly developed as a way to flash a status LED to visually confirm that a remote gpiod instance has connectivity to OpenHAB.
+This was originaly developed as a way to flash a status LED to visually confirm that a remote pigpiod instance has connectivity to OpenHAB.
 ```